Watch Discovery Channel Live Without Cable

 But what’s the best option?

-Right now, I think it’s with Philo, a new streaming service that costs $16 per month.
-So you can get your fix of Gold Rush, Border Live or The Last Alaskans for pretty cheap.
+Right now, I think it’s with Philo, a new streaming service that costs $20 per month.
+You can get your fix of Gold Rush, Naked and Afraid, Shark Week, Border Live or The Last Alaskans for pretty cheap.

-You can try Philo free for a week and watch Discovery live on a Fire TV, Roku or Apple TV.
+You can try Philo free for a week and watch Discovery live on a Fire TV, Roku, Apple TV or Android TV.

 If you’re unfamiliar with live TV streaming services or cord cutting, here’s a quick primer.
-There’s a new age of TV underway, and you don’t need a company like Comcast or Spectrum for the Discovery Channel.
+There’s a new age of TV underway, and you don’t need Comcast, Spectrum, Dish or DIRECTV for the Discovery Channel.

 Instead you can get an affordable Internet connection, and live stream your channels using a Roku, Apple TV or Amazon Fire TV.
 You just need to pick a live TV streaming service with the channel lineup that you want.